Carney Forensics Blog

 What does this major, transformational advance in iPhone evidence introduced earlier this year mean for lawyers practicing civil and criminal litigation?
 And how can they use the recent return of iPhone forensics for novel, cutting-edge client advocacy?

-Full file system extractions are revealing new mobile evidence from Apple’s Screen Time feature.
+Full file system extractions reveal new mobile evidence from Apple’s Screen Time feature.
 It provides users with insights into how they are spending time with apps and websites on their iPhones.
 Forensic examiners generate detailed daily and weekly activity reports showing the time spent in each app, usage across categories of apps, number of notifications, and how often one uses their iPhone.
 Screen Time, mobile app usages, and other iPhone databases and logs yield probative insights that go to user digital behaviors, life rhythms, and activities in daily life.
 This pattern of life evidence can lead to important evidentiary findings shown illustratively by the creation of “day in the life” timelines for litigation.

 Wiped iPhones Reveal Spoliation Proof